peterjburgess/django_tutorial/README.md

 #django_tutorial

-A project following the officiate Django tutorial at docs.djangoproject.com
+A project following the official Django tutorial at docs.djangoproject.com